Before you start

 - Neural Networks Applications

-- Applied Intelligent Systems
+- Applied Intelligent Systems and Autonomous robotics

-The articles submitted for publication in ACI need to be a coherent and fluent expression of the findings of authors’ research or review, as the case may be.
-The papers published in ACI are clearly focused towards the IT-related aspects of applied research or review.
 Repetition needs to be avoided and citations should be used rather than to describe the earlier published findings.
 The introduction concisely introduces the background and takes stock of recent research published in quality journals.
 Focus remains on discussion enriched by quality citations.
 The conclusion is merely a take-home message for the reader rather than a repetition of the results.
-The papers by non-native English-speaking authors should be language edited by professional language editors, as appropriate.

 Open Access